microsoft/health-architectures/Postman/README.md

 <img src="./docs/images/Screenshot_2022-02-15_141049_edit2_next.png" height="328">

-4. Then, click on your newly created App Registration and you will be taken to the app's **Overview** blade.
+4. Then, click on your newly created App Registration and you will be taken to the **Overview** blade.
 <img src="./docs/images/Screenshot_2022-02-15_141337_edit2.png" height="328">

 5. Click on **API Permissions** and then click on **Add a permission**.